konpyutaika/nifikop/site/docs/1_concepts/2_design_principes.md

 - remove a specific Node from a cluster (StatefulSet always removes the most recently created Node)
 - use multiple, different Persistent Volumes for each Node

-The Orange NiFi Operator uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet (based on the design used by [Banzai Cloud Kafka Operator](https://github.com/banzaicloud/kafka-operator)).
+The NiFi Operator uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet (based on the design used by [Banzai Cloud Kafka Operator](https://github.com/banzaicloud/kafka-operator)).
 Using these resources allows us to build an Operator which is better suited to NiFi.

-With the Orange NiFi operator we can:
+With the NiFi operator we can:

 - modify the configuration of unique Nodes
 - remove specific Nodes from clusters